oleslaw/notify_sound/README.md

 # Notification Monitor

-This script monitors a specified app for notifications and plays a sound file when a notification is received.
+This script monitors notifications from a specified app or from all apps and plays a sound file when a notification is received.

+> :warning: This script has been only tested on Ubuntu 22.04.

 ## Usage